renovatebot/renovate/docs/usage/getting-started/private-packages.md

 Avoid adding a `hostRule` with `hostType=github` because:

 - it overrides the default Renovate application token for everything else
-- it causes unwanted side effects.
+- it causes unwanted side effects

 The repository in `composer.json` should have the `vcs` type with a `https` URL.
 For example: